 UK's first mobile phone user remembers his call 30 years on

-There, he made history - by making Britain's first mobile phone call to his father Sir Ernest Harrison, the chairman of a new firm called Racal Vodafone.
+The recipient was his father Sir Ernest Harrison, the chairman of a new firm called Racal Vodafone.

 Vodafone was one of two firms given a licence to operate a new cellular phone network - and it was in a race to beat its rival BT Cellnet to get up and running first.

 It succeeded - Cellnet's first call came a few weeks into 1985.